Protecting against fraud or unauthorised activity

 How does authentication work in Google Pay?

-Google Pay comes with two layers of protection.
+Google Pay keeps your money safe by using two types of protection.

 What to do when you receive suspicious calls?